ansipes/mejo-187/content/project/one.md

 - 1 Desktop Home Page Prototype Art Board
 - 2 Desktop Inside Page Prototype Art Boards

 There should be one (1) XD project with at least thirteen (13) art boards.
 I recommend you create the wireframes first, then duplicate each one and work off them to build your color comps.
 Design the entire page; that includes scrolling content below the bottom border each art board.
-You do not, however, need to include all of the text from the Sanford story.
-Just include enough to show the design for your chosen section of the story; you can indicate the existence of the extra text by fading it out at the bottom, adding a 'read more' button, etc. It's up to you.
+Include enough content to show the design for your chosen section of the story; you can indicate the existence of the extra text by fading it out at the bottom, adding a 'read more' button, etc. It's up to you.

 Please annotate your wireframes to help explain any UI/UX features that cannot be demonstrated with XD prototyping methods.
 Before you conclude that something cannot be done in XD, do a quick Google and also ask me before writing an annotation.
 I will deduct points if you make an annotation for some interactive element that could have been modeled in XD.

 Be creative but tasteful.
 Usability is paramount.

 You will also do a one-page writeup about why you chose to design the site the way you did.
 Explain your creative decisions regarding the interactive features, color scheme, typography choices, layout, and style.

 ## Process